 Why should $6,000 be the minimum committed to marketing the grand opening event?

-- For $4,500, your business should be able to buy some advertising in two places.
-For example, ads in the local newspaper and one radio station.
+For $4,500, your business should be able to buy some advertising in two places.
+For example, ads in the local newspaper and one radio station (See our Radio Advertising and Newspaper Advertising guides).
 This is very close to the minimum amount that you will be able to spend on advertising to get some degree of frequency or exposure for your ads.
 This would leave $1,500 for expenses related to the event itself.

 What should you do if you do if you don’t have $6,000 for a grand opening?

 There are great low cost ways to promote a grand opening, which focus more on bringing in a crowd to the actual event than creating long-term community awareness of the business.

 Grand Opening Flyers ($50 to $150 in labor costs)

 If your business is located near a destination with a high degree of pedestrian traffic, like the downtown areasof a city or a mall, you might want to consider having a couple people hand out flyers.
 If you go this route, you should keep in mind that people handing out flyers are going to be seen as representatives of your business.
 The person should be wearing a company “uniform” and look presentable.
 In the case of the nail salon, you might want to hire young women and give them a great manicure to show-off to potential customers.

 Sign Spinning ($180 to $220; $60 for the sign and $40 per hour for the spinner)